houshmand-2005/V2IpLimit/README.md

 1.  **Incorrect Count of Connected IPs**

     - Why does the number of detected IPs decrease after a while?
     - This problem arises when the WebSocket connection becomes corrupted during log transmission.
-So you can use CronJob(for now it isn't available) method
+How ever in the new version of this script this problem mostly solved.
+But if you still have this problem you can use [CronJob](#using-cron-jobs) method

 2.  **Uninstalling V2IpLimit Script**